 2. Rash:

 1) A generalized, very pruritic vesicular rash, which begins as erythematous macules that evolve into papules 5 to 10 mm in diameter, with subsequent formation of vesicles filled with fluid that is initially clear and later becomes turbid.
 After 2 to 3 days, the lesions evolve into pustules, which dry and crust over the next 3 to 4 days.
 The crusts eventually fall off, leaving discolorations that disappear in patients with uncomplicated disease.
-Hemorrhagic lesions may develop in immunocompromised subjects.
+Hemorrhagic lesions may develop in immunocompromised individuals.
 Because successive crops of skin eruptions appear over the initial 3 to 4 days, the fully developed rash is polymorphic, that is, consists of “crops” of lesions at various stages of evolution (“starry sky” appearance: Figure 1).
 Eruptions appear on the head (including the scalp) and trunk, later on the arms, and eventually involve the lower extremities (rarely the hands and feet).
 A vesicular rash that begins peripherally and does not exhibit “crops” in different stages of development is unlikely to be varicella.
-The number of lesions varies, ranging from less than 10 to several hundred.
+The number of lesions varies, ranging from <10 to several hundred.
 In 10% to 20% of patients, the lesions are found on the oral, pharyngeal, and genital mucosa, as well as the conjunctiva and cornea (fine ulcerations).
 Rash in immunized individuals (“breakthrough varicella”) almost always involves many fewer lesions, which often appear atypical (ie, are not vesicular) and cause much less pruritus.

 2) Fever (usually within 4 days from the onset of the rash) and lymphadenopathy are common with primary varicella and very unusual with breakthrough disease.

 4. Congenital varicella results from transplacental infection of the fetus early in gestation.
 Infection in the first and second trimesters leads to fetal death or congenital varicella syndrome (in 1%-2% of newborns born to mothers who acquired varicella within the first 20 weeks of pregnancy): limb hypoplasia, violaceous cicatricial skin scarring, central nervous system defects (microcephaly, developmental delay, seizures), cataract, retinitis, and uveitis.
-As symptoms and signs are the result of the disruption of normal embryogenesis from a long-ago infection, these neonates are not usually acutely unwell, though the overall neurodevelopmental prognosis is not good.
+As the symptoms and signs are results of disruption of normal embryogenesis from a long-ago infection, these neonates are not usually acutely unwell, although the overall neurodevelopmental prognosis is not good.
 Infants born to mothers who acquired varicella after the 20th week of pregnancy do not develop congenital varicella syndrome but may develop herpes zoster early in life.

 Diagnosis is usually based on the clinical presentation of a polymorphic vesicular rash and a history of contact with a person with acute varicella (although a history of contact is more difficult to elicit in the era of universal immunization).